SambhramGhosh/livestream-app/README.md

 npm run dev
 ```

-Frontend will run at: `http://localhost:5173`
+front-end will run at: `http://localhost:5173`

 ---